ciferkey/ciferkey.github.com/_posts/2018-10-13-kpoi-kotlin-apache-poi.md

 So what on earth just happen in that last example method call?
 Basically if you have a method that only takes a single parameter which is a lambda then you can drop a lot of the syntax you would normally have to type out in Java.
 This is key to making a DSL!
 If you look closely at the final example you can see that it looks just like we are using a *expression* in the language such as the "if" expression. __This is why an internal DSL is often described as extending the language__.
 We are able to create new syntax which feels like its a part of the language itself!

-__Receiver Types__
+#### Receiver Types

 A second piece of syntax we can clean up in the DSL is the explicit reference to the Workbook.
 In the previous example we skipped naming the parameter we passed into the lambda and instead opted to use the default parameter name of "it".
 We can further simplify things by making use of [receiver types](https://kotlinlang.org/docs/reference/lambdas.html#function-types).
-A receiver type lets you make the *explicit* workbook parameter *implicit* so you can the methods on it directly without having to reference the workbook parameter by name.
+A receiver type lets you make the *explicit* workbook *implicit* so you can call the methods on it directly without having to reference the workbook by name.
 This means we can update the previous example as follows:
 <script src="https://gist.github.com/ciferkey/add920dc3bfc1297f20c9ee9a11182a5.js"></script>

 Now we can call setHidden and setSelectedTab directly without referring to "it".

-__Property Access Syntax__
+#### Property Access Syntax

 Why do we use getters and setters in Java?
 One reason is that accessors enable encapsulation: if the underlying implementation of a class changes and we are directly referring to fields on a class then we must update all the places were we access fields that have changed.
 If we use accessor methods then we can change the underling implementation, update the methods and the external code can stay the same.
 Additionally getters and setters allow us to do things like check if the underlying value is initialized or do some form of type conversion.